A third of Americans — and more than half of those under the age of 45 — have lost their job, been placed on leave, or had their working hours cut.

 The creator economy is empowering workers

-At Podia , a platform for creators to sell digital products to their audience, we’ve been seeing an accelerating trend of workers taking their business online.
+At Podia, an all-in-one platform for creators to sell digital products, build beautiful websites, and grow their audience, we’ve been seeing an accelerating trend of workers taking their business online.

 From musicians to artists, designers, yoga instructors, marketers, accountants, wellness coaches, personal trainers, and more, formerly offline workers are looking for a way to bring their business online.
-They’re doing it by selling digital products like online courses, digital downloads, webinars, and membership sites.
+They’re doing it by selling digital products like online courses, digital downloads, webinars, and coaching.

 Creators are earning their first “online dollar” by the millions, and they’re joining one of the fastest-growing ecosystems on the planet: the creator economy.